tejaslute/tejaslute/README.md

 ### I'm a graduate student from DYP College of Enginnering,Akurdi

 - 🔭 I’m currently working on improving coding skills.
 - 🌱 I’m currently learning Web Development and expertise in DSA
+- 🚀 Java , SOLID Principles , Design Pattern , SDLC , Agile .
 - 📚 I love to play and watch Cricket.
 - 📫 How to reach me at **tejaslute24@gmail.com**